Artificial

 have a solid existence proof that intelligence is possible — namely

 ourselves.
-Unless one believes in the super natural then our intelligence
+Unless one believes in the super natural then our

 must result from well defined electro chemical processes in our brains.